Elyaniv Barda

-Elyaniv Barda (or Elianiv, אליניב ברדה; born 15 December 1981) is an Israeli former football forward and winger, And the current manager of Hapoel Be'er Sheva.
+Elyaniv Barda (or Elianiv, אליניב ברדה; born 15 December 1981) is an Israeli former football player, and the current manager of Hapoel Tel Aviv.
 His former clubs include Hapoel Be'er Sheva, Maccabi Haifa, Hapoel Tel Aviv and Belgian side Racing Genk, with whom he won four trophies during a successful six-year spell.
-Bards is considered by many to be Hapoel Be’er Sheva’s biggest player of all time.
+Barda is considered by many to be Hapoel Be'er Sheva’s biggest player of all time.

 Early life

 Barda was born in Beer Sheva, Israel, to a Tunisian-Jewish family.

 Club career

 Hapoel Be'er Sheva

 Barda began through the youth ranks of his hometown team, Hapoel Be'er Sheva, and then the first team.
 Between 1998 and 2002, which included seasons in both the Israeli Premier League and the second division, he scored 19 goals in 78 matches.

 Maccabi Haifa

 In 2003, Barda was sold to Israeli champions Maccabi Haifa despite the promises made by the club’s owners to not sell him.
 At Maccabi Haifa, Barda played in the championship winning teams of 2003–04 and 2004–05.
 In two seasons at Maccabi Haifa, the forward scored 12 goals in 63 appearances.